MicheleMeazzini/MicheleMeazzini/README.md

 🔹 **Tools:** Git & GitHub | Linux | VSC | IntelliJ Idea | Android Studio

 ## 💻 My Public Repositories
-🔹 **FilmSphere:** A Relational SQL Database with simple CRUD and Analytics
+🔹 **FilmSphere:** A Relational SQL Database with simple CRUD and Analytics.

-🔹 **Escape Room:** A client-server game based on text commands and responses
+🔹 **Escape Room:** A client-server game based on text commands and responses.

+🔹 **FlavourFit:** A NoSQL Database composed of DocumentDB and GraphDB with RESTful API implementation.

 🔹 **Walksafe:** Android application that uses smartwatch sensors to detect dangerous situations and suggest safer routes to walking users.